railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

-You can make a comparison with accounting, where you will easily find an error because you can look for an anomaly in an account or in the counterparts: if there is not enough in a bank account then that is probably because someone hass forgotten to enter a customer's invoice payment.
+You can make a comparison with accounting, where you will easily find an error because you can look for an anomaly in an account or in the counterparts: if there is not enough in a bank account then that is probably because someone has forgotten to enter a customer's invoice payment.
 You always know that the sum of debits must equal the sum of the credits in both accounting and OpenERP's stock management.

 In accounting, all documents lead to accounting entries that form the basis of management